danielstegink/HollowKnight.ShadeSnail/ReadMe.md

 can be damaged but not destroyed, and always tries to follow the player.
 If the player manages to get far enough away, it will respawn nearby.

+## Special Thanks
+MsGreen419 and true_iron_killer for testing and feedback

+## Patch Notes
+1.1.0.0
+- Adjusted logic and timing so player doesn't get spawn-camped
+- Fixed logic to prevent killable sprite on new save
+- Added toggle to menu for enabling/disabling the mod